 Besides generally feeling better, I notice I had more money in my bank account – not a bad trade-off!

-I can also tell you I feel good, motivated, love the slimmer belly and eager to lose more weight!
+I can also tell you I feel good, and motivated, love the slimmer belly and am eager to lose more weight!

 Before I leave you, here is that Cilantro drink (from the web) I promised you.